mehulagg/gitlab/doc/user/admin_area/settings/sign_up_restrictions.md

 1. Go to **Admin Area > Settings > General** and expand **Sign-up restrictions**.
 1. Select the **Enable email restrictions for sign ups** checkbox, then select **Save changes**.

+If an administrator disables this setting, the users in pending approval state will be automatically approved in a background job.

 ## User cap **(CORE ONLY)**

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/4315) in GitLab 13.6.